nullivex/apx/README.md

 * Usage no longer involves `new Apx` the returned object is now an event emitter
 * Changed lifecycle management and abstract usage of the APX library.
 This changes usage of APX and will require upgrading.
 * SysLog added for core level logging.
-Winston should be used for userspace logging.
+Winston should be used for user-space logging.
 * Kue removed from core package and abstracted to [apx-kue](https://github.com/snailjs/apx-kue)
 * Tasks are no longer initialized by the core should be implemented in an initializer
 * Updated plugin format (this means existing initializer/translator/service plugins will need to upgrade) see the README